HomeDev GuideAPI Reference

 • SearchEditors

-In addition to the predefined roles, you can create new virtual roles to allow access based on business rules, such as allowing access only during business hours.
+In addition to the predefined roles, you can create virtual roles to allow access based on business rules, such as allowing access only during business hours.
 A common scenario is to define virtual roles that evaluate to true if the user is a member of role1 and role2, which can reduce the number of groups needed for setting the required permissions in CMS.

 • Creator – Only used when evaluating AccessControlLists in CMS and returns true if the current principal is the same as the Creator for an ACL.